Terms and Conditions

-Astoria and Seller desire to comply with the requirements of the TCPA applicable to them, as described hereinafter;
+Astoria and Buyer desire to comply with the requirements of the TCPA applicable to them, as described hereinafter;

 NOW, THEREFORE, in consideration of the mutual covenants and conditions set forth herein and for other good and valuable consideration, the receipt of which is hereby acknowledged, Astoria and Seller enter into this TCPA Addendum to set forth their respective rights, responsibilities and obligations, and to supplement and amend the Agreement as follows.

 1.1 Cooperation.
 The parties agree to cooperate in good-faith and to assist one another in complying with the requirements of the TCPA.